lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

-Now we know how to deal with precedence, let's check how operators are
+Now that we know how to deal with precedence, let's check how operators are
-compiled into assembly instructions.
+compiled into Assembly instructions.

 ### Assignment

 `Assign` has the lowest precedence.
-Consider expression `a = (expression)`,
+Consider the expression `a = (expression)`,
 we've already generated instructions for `a` as:

 ```